kiwiz/gkeepapi/docs/index.rst

 Known Issues
 ============

 The :py:class:`Keep` class isn't aware of new :py:class:`node.ListItem` objects till they're synced up to the server.
-In other words, :py:meth:`Keep.get`:: calls for their IDs will fail.
+In other words, :py:meth:`Keep.get` calls for their IDs will fail.

 Debug
 =====